josephjebin/MiROS_Example/README.md

-Thank you to the GOAT Miro Samek from Quantum Leaps LLC (can be found on YouTube)
+This is a practice project for developing an RTOS with instructions from the GOAT Miro Samek from Quantum Leaps LLC (can be found on YouTube)

 # Sub-directories in this lesson:
 ```